Glacitecture-Studios/syncra-engine/CONTRIBUTING.md

 - Make sure commits are atomic and descriptive
 - Test your changes thoroughly

-### 4. Push and open a merge request
+### 4. Push and open a pull request

 ```bash
 git push origin feature/feature_name
 ```

-Afterwards, go into GitLab and open a merge request for `main`
+Afterwards, go into GitHub and open a pull request for `main`

 ## Code Styling Guidelines